| Member since: | January 29, 2002 |

-ajax has posted 2 links and 31 comments to SportsFilter and hasn’t posted any threads or comments
+ajax has posted 2 links and 31 comments to SportsFilter and 0 links and 0 comments to the Locker Room.

 It's basically just greedy -- they all want the money from the extra games.
 I'm not sure the playoffs aren't too long already; you can almost always count on each team to get blown out in at least one game of each series, because it's basically impossible to maintain that much-vaunted "playoff intensity" the whole way through.
 Take out those blowouts and you basically have a 5-game series anyway -- just with a smaller take at the gate.
 In other words, the fans lose out, in the long run, from longer series.
 We're the ones that have to pay to watch the crappy play that results, while the owners and players get pretty much the same take no matter how poor the games are (in the playoffs, at least).